Background

 Integrated risk stratification (WIfI, GLASS, PLAN) to guide revascularization

-Contemporary CLTI management relies on integrated risk stratification systems that combine anatomic and clinical factors to guide revascularization strategy and conduit selection.
+Contemporary chronic limb-threatening ischemia (CLTI) management relies on integrated risk stratification systems that combine anatomic and clinical factors to guide revascularization strategy and conduit selection.

-For complete WIfI, GLASS, and PLAN classification definitions and clinical applications, see 10Ch.
+For complete Wound, Ischemia, and foot Infection (WIfI), GLASS, and PLAN classification definitions and clinical applications, see 10Ch.
 10.

 Antithrombotic therapy optimization across scenarios (symptomatic PAD, post-LER, post-bypass)

-Antithrombotic therapy in PAD requires individualized risk–benefit assessment based on clinical scenario (stable PAD, post-revascularization, after bypass) and bleeding risk profile.
+Antithrombotic therapy in peripheral arterial disease (PAD) requires individualized risk–benefit assessment based on clinical scenario (stable PAD, post-revascularization, after bypass) and bleeding risk profile.

 For detailed trial evidence (COMPASS, VOYAGER-PAD, EUCLID, CASPAR, BOA) and dosing recommendations, see 10Ch.
 10.